abjer/sds/src/content/page/readings.md

 #### Other data types

-In our [follow up course](https://github.com/abjer/tsds/wiki) we teach advanced tools for text data and new data types.
+In our follow up course, [Topics in Social Data Science](https://github.com/abjer/tsds/wiki), we teach advanced tools for text data and new data types.
 The new data types include spatial data and network data.
 If you are interesting in working with

 - For spatial data we recommend [GeoPandas](https://github.com/geopandas/geopandas) which provides an overlay of Pandas for spatial visualizations and analysis - see tutorials for [making visualizations](https://geohackweek.github.io/vector/04-geopandas-intro/) or [computing features](https://automating-gis-processes.github.io/2016/Lesson2-geopandas-basics.html).